The following op-ed was published in the March 18,2020 edition of The Globe and Mail.

 Perhaps most remarkably, comparison with earlier research shows no erosion in these measures of social capital over the past decade, even after the arrival of more than one million newcomers from around the world.
 They have quickly become our trusted neighbours, too.

 Having a trusting society does not mean having an uncritical one, either.
-Where once we nearly automatically deferred to political, business
+Where once we nearly automatically deferred to political, business and religious elites, Canadians now greet election promises and corporate advertising with a healthy dose of skepticism.
+This is not a sign that society is broken – rather, it shows that it has matured.

 To suggest that trust is declining in Canada not only ignores the available research